Nurse Kelly | PDT/ Photorejuvenation

 What to Expect during Photodynamic Therapy

-During the procedure, the photosensitizer will be administered through your mouth, skin, or vein.
+During the procedure, the photosensitizer will be administered to your skin.
 Once absorbed by the target area, a light source will be used to activate the components of the photosensitizer.
 You will need to wear protective goggles during the process.
 You may feel a stinging sensation once the photosensitizer is activated by the light source.
-Depending on the condition being treated, the procedure can take 15 to 90 minutes to complete.
+Depending on the condition being treated, the procedure only takes a few minutes to complete.

 Photodynamic Therapy Recovery Time

 You may go home following the treatment.
 However, you will need to avoid strenuous exercise and heavy lifting as sweat can irritate the treated area.
 Depending on the body area, you will need to wait about 2-6 weeks to fully heal after photodynamic therapy.
 You will also need to wear protective clothing and high-quality sunblock because you will likely experience skin sensitivity after the treatment.
 Any discomfort you may feel can be relieved with ice application and taking over-the-counter pain medications.
-Most importantly, you will need to follow up at Nurse Kelly Photo Rejuvenation Grand Cayman to monitor your progress and determine if additional treatment is necessary.
+Most importantly, you will need to follow up with Dr. Christoffersen and Nurse Kelly to monitor your progress and determine if additional treatment is necessary.

 Conditions Treated by Photodynamic Therapy